Just another day at Moss Landing, photo by Kim Powell

 However, if we encounter something really unusual we may stay on the water longer.

 1:30pm: Optional late lunch at the Haute Enchilada at 7902 California Highway One.
 Moss Landing

-Coined the "Serengeti of the Sea", Monterey Bay National Marine Sanctuary lies within a biologically rich pathway intersecting the migration patterns of an array of marine mammals, sea birds and even our planet’s largest sea turtle, the leatherback.
+Recently coined the "Serengeti of the Sea", Monterey Bay National Marine Sanctuary lies within a biologically rich pathway intersecting the migration patterns of an array of marine mammals, sea birds and even our planet’s largest sea turtle, the leatherback.
 34 species of marine mammals are found within out extraordinary sanctuary,

 the largest federally protected marine reserve in the United States.